Over the past year or so, I have genuinely started to question whether I need to see an anger management therapist.

 Firstly, on my drive into work on Wednesday morning, a taxi driver turned right from the left hand lane of a two-lane roundabout, without indicating, narrowly missing hitting my car at speed.
 Now, had he accepted his actions were reckless and apologised, he may have escaped with a simple ‘what the fuck was that?!’, but he somehow decided the near-miss was my fault, and swore at me.
 Needless to say, I called him every abusive word I could think of (and some I invented on the spot).

-Secondly, when I went for a run last night, the motorists and pedestrians of Sandbach all conspired to make the experience even less pleasurable than it already is.
+Secondly, when I went for a run last night, the motorists and other pedestrians all conspired to make the experience even less pleasurable than it already is.
 The pedestrians constantly blocked the pavements, forcing me into the road, while the motorists drove at me and beeped their horns (for no apparent reason other than to try and give me a heart attack).

 Finally, both boys have behaved like morons all week, and haven’t gone to sleep until nearly 10pm each night.
 Isaac, in particular, appears to be determined to break his bed, by jumping and dancing on it while singing songs from The Greatest Showman late into the night.
 This has meant my wife and I get very little evening to ourselves, have ended up eating dinner way later than is healthy; and, when we have finally made it to bed, we have been joined by P.T.
 Barnum himself within a few hours, resulting in us having to sleep on around six inches of mattress*.